DiltheyLab/graph-genome-workbench/evaluation_pipeline/README.md

 So far, only leave-one-out experiments are included (i.e. tool's genotyping performance is evaluated by removing one of the panel samples from the input VCF, and then genotyping it using a panel containing the remaining n-1 samples only).
 External validation (i.e. using an external benchmarking truth dataset) is work in progress.

-TO DO: describe the yaml config file and how to execute the pipeline.
-Add also a requirements section (nothing within denbi, but XYZ programs otherwise).
-Add acknowlegdements to Jana.

 ## How to set up

 The configuration file should have the following structure: